johnston9/shot-caller/TESTING.md

 - Use Case: Add a Shot<br>

   1. Click on the "Add Shot" tab on the Shotlist page and the "Add Shot" form opens.<br>
-  2. Input the fields e.g. "Subject = Jack" and add a sketch or image, e.g. "shotsketch" then submit. <br>
+  2. Input the fields, e.g. - Description - "Jack looks on" and add a sketch or image, e.g. "shotsketch" then submit. <br>
   3. A Success message displays and the Shot is added.
   4. Refresh the page and the Shot is ordered correctly and all the imputs display and the image "shotsketch" is added.<br>